world can't go on like this!

 Forum on Universal Ethics

-, simply copied, ignoring prior content, irrelevant, abusive, advertising, discriminatory, or contrary to the law, will be partially or fully deleted.
+Comments off the topic, simply copied, ignoring prior content, irrelevant, abusive, advertising, discriminatory, or contrary to the law, will not be published.
 Focus on the topic, be short, and do not write all in capital letters.
 Good advice

-Don't hurry, rethink your post and publish it only the next day.
+Don't hurry, rethink your post and submit it only the next day.
 For messages and queries use the

 Antigua and Barbuda